UrbanTchen/CryptoAltcoinPricePrediction/README.md

 I retrieved Twitter using their hashtags & Santiment data for the period 1st Jan 2019 - 18th Feb 2020.
 There were several steps required to have a ready-to-use time series to be fed into a Machine Learning algorithm.
 This process can be found in the Jupyter Notebook.

-A VAR (Vector Autoregression) of order 1 was chosen as the algorithm to make the performance comparison.
+A VAR (Vector Autoregression) with default maxlags (12 * (nobs/100.)**(1./4)) was chosen as the algorithm to make the performance comparison.
 The focus of my research was on feature engineering.

 Dataset
 ---